-Dr Daniel Cook joined the English programme at the University of Dundee in September 2012.
-For the academic year 2011-12 he was a Visiting Assistant Professor at the University of Wisconsin-Madison in the USA, as well as a research fellow at Harvard.
-Between 2009 and 2011 he held a Leverhulme Early Career Research Fellowship at the University of Bristol and, before that, an AHRC Research Fellowship on the Cambridge Edition of the Works of Jonathan Swift (18 vols).
+Dr Daniel Cook specializes in 18th- and 19th-century English, Scottish, and Irish literature, as well as book history and literary property more broadly.
+Before joining Dundee he was a Visiting Assistant Professor at the University of Wisconsin-Madison in the US, as well as a Donald and Mary Hyde Fellow at Harvard.
+He held a Leverhulme Early Career Research Fellowship at the University of Bristol and, before that, an AHRC Research Fellowship on the Cambridge Edition of the Works of Jonathan Swift.
 Daniel completed his PhD at the University of Cambridge with a thesis on the reception history of 'the marvellous boy' Thomas Chatterton.
 This forms the basis of his first monograph, Thomas Chatterton and Neglected Genius, 1760-1830.
-He is now writing a new book on 'literary property' and proprietary authorship since 1700.
-An expert on eighteenth-century and Romantic period literature and biography, Daniel has published articles on a range of topics, from Swift and Addison to Wordsworth and Byron, in the Philological Quarterly, Review of English Studies, The Library, and other leading journals.
+He has also published articles on a range of topics, from Jonathan Swift to Walter Scott, in Philological Quarterly, Review of English Studies, Eighteenth-Century Ireland, The Library, and other leading journals and essay collections.

 Dr Cook serves on the executive boards of the Universities Committee for Scottish Literature, the British Society for Eighteenth-Century Studies, the British Association for Romantic Studies, and The Thomas Chatterton Society.
 For Romantic Textualities he writes a resident blog series, "Teaching Romanticism", and for Criticks he is the Reviews Editor for Media and New Media.
 At the University of Dundee, he is an Associate Director of the Centre for Scottish Culture.